SAMHSA PBHCI Program

 - PBHCI Candidate Measures demonstrates how measuring health data can help promote organizational self-monitoring and improvement, accountability to SAMHSA or other interested agencies, success of your program against national or other standards, and for meeting program accreditation requirements.

 - The health indicator ranges available from various sources were provided to SAMHSA PBHCI grantees as a handy resource for staff.

 CIHS has a variety of tools and resources created by PBHCI grantees, see several below.
 Contact us at email@example.com to learn more.

 For real-world examples of how integrated primary care helps individuals with serious mental illness, check out the series of videos from SAMHSA Primary and Behavioral Health Care Integration grantee organizations about how the program is changing the lives of the individuals featured.

 Several job descriptions linked below have been provided by SAMHSA PBHCI Grantees and other integrated care facilities as examples of positions on their integrated care team.
 These descriptions are provided as samples, and do not represent endorsement by CIHS.
 View more job descriptions >>

-A variety of resources from sample screening forms, wellness newsletters, data collection guides, etc. are frequently submitted to the list serve.
-View the resources or subscribe to the list-serve.
+A variety of resources -- from sample screening forms and wellness newsletters to data collection guides -- are frequently submitted to the listserv.
+View the resources or subscribe to the listserv.

 PBHCI Sample Evaluation Updates & Forms